Orthodontics focuses on preventing, diagnosing, and treating crooked teeth and bite problems.

 Conclusion

-Orthodontic treatment offers many advantages, including a more confident smile, improved oral health, longer-term dental health, and improved facial aesthetics.
+Orthodontic treatment offers many advantages, including a more confident smile, Improved oral health, enhanced appearance, and increased confidence.

 You can achieve the smile of your dreams by carefully weighing aspects such as the duration of treatment, the cost, and the professional credentials of your orthodontist.